Why RHCs and FQHCs Should Care About Chronic Care Management

 FQHC Grant Money

 For FQHCs, Chronic Care Management has additional hidden value when it comes to grant funds.
-By implementing a CCM program, FQHCs are able to utilize their grant money towards a program that generates more revenue for the practice and better outcomes for patients.
+By implementing a CCM program, FQHCs are able to utilize their grant money toward a program that generates more revenue for the practice and better outcomes for patients.
 CCM services can be included as a line item under Section 330 Grants falling under Quality or Technology.
 In addition, a CCM program can be included as a line item under a practice’s Community Health Center Fund as “Expanding Services” or “Reaching more Patients.”

 - Advancing Health Information Technology for (HIT) Quality